-The SYV Grants Program forms part of Program 2.4 Veterans' Community Care and Support in DVA's Portfolio Budget Statement.
+The purpose of the SYV Grants Program is to support younger Australian veterans.
+It forms part of Program 2.4 Veterans' Community Care and Support in DVA's Portfolio Budget Statement.
 The SYV Grants Program is a targeted competitive program that accepts applications once a year.